How to prevent Parkinson's disease?

 How to prevent Parkinson's disease

 Parkinson’s disease is a chronic, progressive, neurodegenerative disorder.
-The hallmark of the disorder is the death of dopamine-producing neurons in the midbrain.
-Although no known cause has been identified, and there is no cure so far, there are scientific ways in terms of lifestyle that can be done to delay the progress or mitigate symptoms.
-Among all of them, diet and exercise are the two most critical components
+The signature pathological finding of the disease is the death of dopamine-producing neurons in the midbrain.
+The exact mechanism of neuron loss underlying this disorder remains to be identified, as a result of that, preventable measures for PD haven’t been established yet.
+However, there are scientific ways in terms of lifestyle that can be taken to delay the progress or mitigate symptoms.
+Among them, diet and exercise are the two most critical ones.

 Environment Adopting an organic lifestyle.
-Pesticides and herbicides have been long implicated in Parkison’s disease.
-For example, Agricultural workers with more exposure to pesticides have been found with a higher chance of Parkinson’s disease. plus, a higher amount of Pesticides and herbicides has also been associated with Parkinson’s disease patients.
-Minimizing the adoption of Pesticides and herbicides will significantly reduce the risk of Parkinson’s disease.
+Pesticides and herbicides have been long known to be implicated in Parkinson’s disease.
+For example, agricultural workers with more exposure to pesticides have been found having a higher possibility of developing Parkinson’s disease.
+Plus, a higher amount of Pesticides and herbicides has also been found in the body fluid of Parkinson’s disease patients compared to the ones of non PD people.
+Minimizing or avoiding the contact with Pesticides and herbicides will significantly reduce the risk of developing Parkinson’s disease.

 • Nuts and seeds: peanuts, walnuts, almonds etc